top of page

 For veterinary professionals, keeping a business afloat can be challenging in and of itself.
 Putting aside extra money for retirement is rarely on the radar, never mind on the list of priorities.
 Between treating patients and meeting with clients, performing surgeries, keeping up with continuing education and managing all the day to day activities of business operations, saving for the future often takes a back seat.

-But even if you don’t have a lot of extra time on your hands, it’s still important that you understand the basic concepts behind saving for retirement.
+But even if you don’t have a lot of extra time on your hands, it’s still important that you understand the basic concepts behind saving for retirement, especially when trying to save for retirement in vet practice.
 Otherwise, you could find yourself unable to enjoy the later years of your life.
-To follow are a few of the most popular retirement savings options along with a few tips for what not to do when investing for your future.
+To follow are a few of the most popular retirement savings options tailored to veterinary professionals, along with a few tips for what not to do when investing for your future.

 Traditional Individual Retirement Account (IRA)